RetroPie/RetroPie-Docs/docs/RetroArch.md

 # input_player1_r3_btn =

 # Menu buttons.
-# menu_ok_btn          =
-# menu_cancel_btn      =
 # menu_search_btn      =
 # menu_info_btn        =
 # menu_default_btn     =
 # menu_scroll_down_btn =
 # menu_scroll_up_btn   =

+# Swap buttons for OK/Cancel
+menu_swap_ok_cancel_buttons = "true"

 # Axis for RetroArch D-Pad.
 # Needs to be either '+' or '-' in the first character signaling either positive or negative direction of the axis, then the axis number.
 # Do note that every other input option has the corresponding _btn and _axis binds as well; they are omitted here for clarity.
 # input_player1_left_axis =
 # input_player1_right_axis =